jamesread/blog.jread.com/content/posts/all-storage-will-fail-so-all-my-files-are-distributed-and-tracked-in-git-annex/index.md

 ## I am paranoid about data loss

 In the past, I have lost files.
 It pains me that I cannot get back some of my early files from my first PCs and computers.
-I've had corrupt disks.
-Typos in disk format commands.
-Busted RAID controllers, and I've been permanently locked out of cloud storage access, etc. I can’t stop any of that happening again, but I refuse to lose any more data because I thought I could trust the storage.
+I've had hard drives that just suddenly refuse to start up again.
+I have made typos in disk format commands.
+I have had busted RAID controllers that spew total garbage over the filesystem.
+I've been permanently locked out of cloud storage access (or, more likely, the cloud provider suddenly has security issues or starts deleting original files - looking at you, Google Photos).
+I can’t stop any of that happening again, and I refuse to lose any more data because I thought I could trust one form of storage over another.

-This is so important now that so much of the important stuff is only digital.
-I don’t think I’ve ever permanently lost family or holiday photos, thankfully — but so many, including my wedding photos, photos of my newborn baby, if the digital copies are lost, then they are lost forever.
+Preventing data loss ever again only gets more important with age - age you accumulate more files, and memories.
+So many critical files are only digital now - they cannot be rescanned or recovered from physical copies, because there are no physical copies.
+I'm talking about pension documents, bank statements, documentation from buying houses, and most importantly, my family photos.
+Thankfully, I don’t think I've ever permanently lost family or holiday photos, but I cannot afford to take a risk with most of those digital-only files; so many, including my wedding photos, photos of my children - if the digital copies are lost, then they are lost forever.

-## Don’t talk to me about Google Photos, RAID, etc.
+## All storage will fail - from Google Photos to RAID

 They’re not backup solutions — they’re single points of failure with a false sense of security.